 Demons That Lie in Wait along the Adventure

-A frequently-encountered monster that lives all throughout the world, a dragon that has huge wings.
-It freewheels about the sky, then swoops down on its enemies.
-Marked by its pure red body, its strongest weapon is its fire breath, and so it is popularly called - and feared as - the "fire dragon" in many parts of the world due to its alleged ability to command fire.
+Frequently encountered in all corners of the world, this dragon boasts huge wings with which it careens across the sky, then swoops down on its enemies.
+Marked by its pure red body, its strongest weapon is its fiery breath.
+It is popularly called - and feared as - the "fire dragon" in many parts of the world due to its alleged ability to command flame.

 A giant antlion that inhabits the vast Damcyan desert.
-Its sharp, giant pincers have the power to crush even rocks.
+Its sharp, giant pincers have the power to crush boulders.
 It usually dwells deep under the sand, keeping to itself and seldom doing humans any harm.
-Once angered, however, it becomes uncontrollably crazy and violent.
+Once angered, however, it becomes uncontrollably crazed and violent.
 It is said to be able to sink one or two villages beneath the sands in the space of a single night.

-Whenever this monster takes damage, its body swells right up like a blimp, growing ever larger.
-Once it gets so huge that it just about blots out the sky, it suddenly sets off a giant explosion.
-From within its body are then born several little bombs, multiplying the monster's attack power.
-Like the Mother Bomb, receiving damage causes these bombs' bodies to swell up and explode, dealing great damage to the enemy.
+Whenever this monster takes damage, its body swells up like a blimp, growing ever larger.
+Once it gets so huge that it threatens to blot out the sky, it suddenly unleashes a giant explosion.
+Several smaller bombs are then born from its body, multiplying the monster's attack power.
+Like the Mother Bomb, receiving damage causes these bombs' bodies to swell up and explode, dealing great damage to their enemies.

-A mystic female dragon.
-Its attacks are extremely intense, from its many types of breath to its direct attacks that make full use of its tail.
-[Note: the adjective used here, "tasai", could mean either "different and varied" or "multicolored".
-I originally went with the latter but have switched it to the former; now that I think of it, though, I don't remember this boss using its breath for any of its dang attacks.]
+A mysterious female dragon.
+Its attacks are exceptionally fierce, from its many types of breath to its direct attacks that make full use of its tail.
 In particular, the destructive power of its tail, when swung with all its might, is said to be able to level an entire mountain in a single blow.

 A species of dragon that walks on all fours.
 It does indeed boast the wings for which dragons are known, but they have degenerated over time and are now wholly vestigial, with no use other than intimidation.
-Also known largely by the bilious patterns on its body.
+Also distinguished by the bilious patterns on its body.

 Rank-and-file soldier of the martial nation of Baron.
-An expert in combat, he has received military training since early youth; the method of fighting he so learns enables him to dispense with jobs with complete calm and utmost precision, to the letter of his orders.
-Though he can engage wild beasts larger than himself, he has the ability to instantly bring an end to the affair by cleaving his foe in half with a single stroke of his sword.
+He is an expert in combat; the military training he has received since early youth has enabled him to dispense with jobs with complete calm and the utmost precision, to the very letter of his orders.
+Even if he engages a wild beast larger than himself, he has the ability to discern its movements instantly and bring a quick end to the affair by cleaving his foe in half with a single stroke of his sword.

-An insane female mage chased out of the country of mages who is incapable of mastering anything but attack magic.
+An insane female magician chased out of the country of mages who is incapable of mastering anything but attack magic.
 She attacks travelers on their way to foreign lands for trade and steals their valuables and jewels.
-Her magic power is several levels above male magicians, perhaps because she has a particularly tenacious nature due to being a woman.
-[Possible Sexism Alert (though I guess it is either way, isn't it?): the word used here, "shuujakushin", can also mean "obsessive".]
+Her magic power is several cuts above that of male magicians, perhaps due to her feminine tenacity and obsessiveness.
 She appears to be a young woman at first glance, but she uses a rejuvenating magic to camouflage her decrepit body.

 A half-physical, half-discorporeal being with the upper half of a long-haired woman and a lower half of ectoplasm.
-Essentially lacking an actual body of its own, it gains the ability to attack by possessing the corpses of young women.
-Even if its corpse is destroyed through direct attack, having lost only its physical body, the Leshy will simply go and possess a different corpse.
+Lacking a body of its own, it gains the ability to attack by possessing the corpses of young women.
+Even if its corpse is destroyed through direct attacks, the Leshy will simply discard its current shell and possess a different corpse.
 It maintains its existence in this world by siphoning the life force of its enemies; those killed by the Leshy are themselves revived as new spectres.

-A living-door monster.
-At once a trap and a monster.
-The victim thinks it just an ordinary door and tries to enter - whereupon the door slams shut and hurls its victim into another dimension.
-You might think it just an ordinary door Once one lets one's guard down and, thinking it an ordinary door, tries to enter, the door suddenly slams firmly shut, and its victim is thrown into another dimension.
+A living door that is both a trap and a monster.
+The victim thinks it just an ordinary door and tries to enter - whereupon the door slams shut and hurls its prey into another dimension.
 The victim is then absorbed right down to his very soul.
 Assault Doors lie in wait in pivotal points and places where people are likely to pass by, such as mansions or residences.
-Will not stop advancing on its prey until defeated.
+The only way to proceed is to defeat the monster.

-Equipment for Getting through the Battle.
-Find out How to Use It Effectively.
+Equipment for Surviving the Battle.
+Discover How to Use It Effectively

-Items for attacking, for defense, for recovery, and those necessary to advance the tale - all have many different characteristics.
-If you're not aware of each item's intended use, then you obviously won't have half the fun the unobstructed unabridged game has to offer.
-While there are also items familiar to us from elsewhere in the series, we will focus here on introducing the never-before-seen items which are making their debuts in IV.
-Wouldn't it be wiser to read this through in order to learn to use them effectively rather than relying on intuition and scraps of incomplete knowledge?
+Items for attacking, for defense, for recovery, and those necessary to advance the tale - all with unique characteristics.
+If you're not aware of each item's intended use, then you obviously won't have half the fun the game has to offer.
+While some items are familiar from previous installments in the series, we will focus here on introducing the brand-new items that are making their debuts in IV.
+Wouldn't it be wiser to read through this section and learn how to use them effectively - rather than relying on intuition and scraps of incomplete knowledge?

 Mallet of Luck

 [Note: this mallet, the Uchide no Kozuchi, is a mythological reference - it's carried by Daikoku, one of the seven Japanese gods of good luck.
-Daikoku is the god of material wealth, and one whap of the mallet can produce any material goods a person wishes for.
-I don't exactly see what that has to do with the mallet's use in FF4, though one source I looked up did mention that Daikoku's mallet is sometimes said to be able to grant any wishes made by children specifically, material or not, so perhaps there was some odd extrapolation concerning the wishes of temporarily-small people that went on in the programmers' minds.]
+Daikoku is the god of material wealth, and one whap of the mallet can produce any material goods for which a person wishes.
+I don't exactly see what that has to do with the mallet's use in FF4, though one source did mention that Daikoku's mallet is sometimes said to be able to grant any wishes made by children specifically, material or not, so perhaps there was some odd extrapolation concerning the wishes of temporarily-small people that went on in the programmers' minds.]

-Possesses the power to return comrades who've been shrunk by enemies' Minimum spells to normal.
+Possesses the power to return to normal size comrades who have been shrunk by enemy attacks or the Minimum spell.
 You could say it jumped right out of the pages of the legend of Issun-boushi.
-(Issun-boushi is a Tom Thumb-like character from Japanese fairy tales who is eventually brought to normal size thanks to a similar mallet.)
+[Issun-boushi is a Tom Thumb-like character from Japanese fairy tales who is eventually brought to normal size thanks to a similar mallet.]

-An item which returns those transformed into pigs by Porky magic back to their original states.
+This item returns party members who have been transformed into pigs by Porky magic back to their original states.
 Despite the sarcastic name, Diet Food is an indispensable item.
-[Note: I really have to say that the illustration of this item seems strikingly out-of-place in the FF4 world.
+[Note: I have to say that the illustration of this item seems strikingly out-of-place in the FF4 world.
 The diet food consists of half-dark-colored, half-white capsules in a sleek clear plastic box with one corner which neatly opens and closes for dispensing.
 The label text is in computer-ish-type, and the item just looks very Phantasy Star-ish.]

-A compound medicine formed through a delicate balance between innumerable herbs and medicines.
-It has healing powers encompassing everything ranging from recovery of physical strength to removal of petrification to even revival from death.
+A medicinal compound formed through a delicate balance of innumerable herbs and medicines.
+It is capable of healing everything from physical wounds to petrification - anything short of death.
 Has the same effect as Esuna.

-Hourglass that can control time for a brief while.
+Hourglass that can control time for a brief period.
 Stops time around the target area so that one can avoid enemy attacks.
 Has the same effect of the magic Stop.

-An item that houses one's soul and, as such, becomes a doll-substitute for oneself, absorbing all enemy attacks for you.
+An item that houses one's soul and thereby becomes a doll-substitute for oneself, absorbing all enemy attacks.
 Similar to the white magic Blink.

 A curtain that glitters with the soft glow of moonlight.
-Wrap yourself in this, and it can reflect both the enemy's magical and special attacks.
+Wrap yourself in this to reflect the enemy's magical and special attacks.

-An item consisting of a lattice of photons knitted together in a special way.
+An item consisting of a lattice of photons knitted together using a special method.
 Used to make enemy magic bounce back in battle.
 Effectively the same as the white magic Reflec.

 Recovers magic power consumed in battle and elsewhere.
-A medicine that surpasses the effects of Ether, as a High Potion does a Potion; it is an indispensable necessity for long journeys.
+A medicine that surpasses the effects of Ether, as a High Potion does a Potion; indispensable for long journeys.

 [Tip of the hat #2 to Daz for the proper name.]

-Whisker taken from the corpse of a Kuarl monster.
-Same as the black magic Death, possesses the profound power of sending all monsters, save for the undead, to their demise.
+Whisker taken from the corpse of a Coeurl monster.
+Same as the black magic Death, its potency is undeniable: it sends all monsters, save for the undead, to their demise.

 Fang taken from a dragon that breathes fierce flames.
-When thrown, packs as much punch as the flames breathed by the dragon.
+When thrown, packs as much punch as the dragon's fire.

-Fang snatched from a dragon that breathes cold breath.
-Same as with the Red Fang, deals the same damage to the opponent at which it is thrown as would enveloping them in the dragon's freezing breath.
+Fang snatched from a dragon that exhales cold breath.
+Similar to the Red Fang, throwing this item at an opponent deals the same amount of damage as would enveloping them in the dragon's freezing breath.

 Fang from a dragon that attacks with blizzard-like breath.
-Same as with the others, produces the same effect that would delivering damage with snow-breath.
+Just like the other Fangs, produces the same effect that would delivering damage with snow-breath.

 The ultimate medicine, developed to surpass even the effects of Ether.
 Completely recovers both HP and MP.

-Enables one to know a monster's HP and maximum HP.
-Has the same effect as the white magic Rivra, which allows you to intuit the characteristics of the enemies you're fighting.
+Reveals a monster's HP and maximum HP.
+Has the same effect as the white magic Libra, which allows you to intuit the characteristics of the enemies you're fighting.

 Sandals of Hermes

-Light, durable footwear created by skilled craftsmen.
-Wearing them enables you to move more quickly, doubling your attack power.
+Light, durable footwear created by skilled artisans.
+Wearing these sandals enables you to move more quickly, doubling your attack power.
 Have the same effect as Haste.